Is it time for your financial flu shot?

-The weather has taken a dramatic turn from hot to decidedly autumnal.
-The annual flu shot reminders have started to pop up in the pharmacy and your local doctor’s office.
+The weather is in the process of taking a dramatic turn, from hot to decidedly autumnal.
+The annual flu shot reminders are constantly popping up in the pharmacy and your local doctor’s office.
 Why not let this be a reminder of different kind of health check?

 Why you should check-in with your financial health